Southern California Rapid Transit District: Animosity

 RTD was essentially the "800 pound gorilla" as far as public transportation in Southern California was concerned.
 In a 1983 video created by RTD, the District stated its operating service area was larger than that of the transit systems of Miami, Buffalo, Atlanta, Baltimore and Washington, D.C. combined.

 RTD operated all service in the city of Los Angeles, and operated some service to neighboring cities.
 Many of the local bus agencies operating in the county (all of them either owned by a municipality or operated on its behalf) either had a "live and let live" or an out-and-out hostile relationship with RTD.
 One of the more serious rivalries was between Long Beach Transit and RTD.
 RTD had wanted to take over all or part of the operation of Long Beach Transit.
 However, it was considered that RTD would probably stick to covering the major areas ("cream skimming") and might let service languish in the less profitable areas, as witness some of the problems that some of the poorer areas in Los Angeles (such as Watts) had had in getting reasonable bus service.
 As a result of the animosity, a kind of pettiness grew between the two agencies.
 One example of which is, of all the bus lines which operated in Los Angeles County: Long Beach, Norwalk, Cerritos, Torrance Transit, City of Santa Monica, Culver City Municipal Transit, Orange County Transit, and RTD, all of these agencies would allow any of the other's employees to deadhead free, if in uniform (or had identification issued by their agency), except that RTD and Long Beach would not allow each other's drivers to ride free on their buses.

-Generous Employee Benefit
+Generous employee benefit

 One benefit that RTD offered, which no other bus line in the region offered, was the very generous practice that, in addition to RTD employees being allowed to ride free on RTD buses (and as noted above, every other bus transit operator except Long Beach), their spouse and all children under 18 were also given free passes.